chaluvadis/bamboo-card-task/README.md

 - **BambooCardTask.Test**: Contains unit tests for the application.
 - **BambooCardTask.ServiceDefaults**: Provides shared service configurations, including resilience and observability.
 - **BambooCardTask.AppHost**: Hosts the application and manages startup configurations.
+- **BambooCardTask.JwtGenerator**: Facilitates the generation of JWT tokens for authentication and role-based access control.

 ## Prerequisites
 - .NET 10 SDK